glaubermagal/gif_browser/README.md

 ## Configuration

 You can customize the application by modifying the environment variables in the `.env` file.
 See [`.env.example`](.env.example) for an example.

+Set up your GIPHY API key in the `.env` file as GIPHY_API_KEY.

 ## TODO